 French colors

-Learning the colors is very important for describing the things we see.
-Colors are also adjectives as they are description words.
+Learning the colors is very important for describing objects.
+Colors are adjectives and take masculine and feminine forms.

 - Rouge red